mediacloner/ebook-aligner/project_context.md

 - **CSS Spacing**:
   - `p { margin: 0; }`: Removes vertical margins from all paragraphs to visually group the English text with its immediate Spanish translation below.
   - `.es-trans { margin-bottom: 1em; }`: Adds a specific bottom margin to Spanish paragraphs to separate unrelated bilingual pairs.
+- **Cover & Metadata**:
+  - Full metadata extraction (including extended fields and `meta` tags) from source OPF.
+  - Automatic detection and preservation of the cover image.

 ## Future Iterations / Todo

-- **Images**: Currently text-only.
-Image tags are stripped or ignored to maintain strict text alignment.
-Future work could re-integrate images.
+- **Images**: Content images are currently stripped.
+Only the cover is preserved.
+Future work could re-integrate chapter images.
 - **Footnotes**: Footnote references are present but links/content may need further refinement for full interactivity.